-At only 13 years old, Ollie Forsyth took the initiative to open an online store which sold cool gifts for teens.
+Ollie Forsyth, the founder of The Budding Entrepreneurs Club, with only 13 years old, took the initiative to open an online store which sold cool gifts for teens.
 Earning more than £13K a year, his business gained traction and local news outlets quickly learnt about it.
 Eventually, major news publications caught on and Ollie’s Shop ended up on The Daily Mail.

 From his own experience, he’s seen that anyone (at any stage in life) with an entrepreneurial spirit can be very successful in what they do once they’re given the right guidance, encouragement and support.

 As someone that admits that he never really enjoyed school, he claims that the educational system in the United Kingdom fails to recognise the importance of encouraging diversity of ideas in the youth.
 With an overwhelming need to explore other outlets, leaving school at 16 was the only step that he felt he could take.